DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/onRowExporting.md

 Cells for the currently exporting row.

 ##### field(options.rowHeight): Number
 Allows you to specify the minimum height of the exported row.
-If the specified value is less than the height of the text, then the row height will be automatically increased so that the text has enough space.
+If the specified value is less than the height of the text, the row height will be automatically increased.

 ---
 <!-- Description goes here -->